 Partial salary support for expert panel chair and, if applicable, the co-chair(s), is allowed.
 The primary emphasis should be on supporting a project coordinator, biocurators, and bioinformatics specialists.
 Both domestic and international expert panel members can receive nominal consulting fees.
 Funds can also be used for meeting support and travel to face-to-face meetings and the annual Curating the Clinical Genome Conference (https://clinicalgenome.org/about/events/) by the PI and other appropriate members.
 There may be additional costs associated with training on ClinGen tools.
-Regarding budgeting for consultants, if they will not be conducting a substantive portion of the research, their fees will not be considered to be a sub-award, and therefore, no indirect costs would be involved.
+Regarding budgeting for consultants, if they will not be conducting a substantive portion of the research, their fees are not considered to be a sub-award, and therefore, no indirect costs would be involved.
 If they are conducting a substantive portion of the research, a sub-contract will be required.
-All costs, including indirect costs, come from the parent award.
+Please note, however, that the NIH is no longer allowing foreign subawards (per NOT-OD-25-104).
+All costs, including indirect costs, should be described in the parent award proposal.